 3. Support donations to AAPI organizations

-Making a financial commitment to AAPI advocacy organizations is one of the most tangible ways AAPI allies can show support for their unique AAPI workplace community and any events impacting AAPI communities, such as AAPI hate incidents and targeted violence against AAPI women.
-Consider hosting a charitable giving campaign that encourages donations to organizations and charities that address these issues and those that matter most to your AAPI workplace community.
-Utilize your organization's internal communication channels to boost the campaign's visibility to employees, and consider asking leadership to support donation matches to help maximize participation.
+Financially committing to AAPI-focused organizations is one of the most tangible ways AAPI allies can support their AAPI workplace community and recognize issues impacting AAPI communities, such as AAPI hate incidents and targeted violence against AAPI women.
+To drive support, consider hosting a charitable giving campaign that encourages donations to organizations that address these issues and those that matter most to your AAPI workplace community.
+Utilize your organization's internal communication channels to boost the campaign's visibility to employees, and consider asking leadership to contribute donation matches to help maximize proceeds and participation.

 4. Form or join an AAPI employee resource group

-Forming an employee resource group (ERG) could serve as a formal kickoff to your AAPI Heritage Month events and activities.
-Plus, an AAPI-focused ERG gives your AAPI employees a voice after AAPI Heritage Month concludes.
+Forming an employee resource group (ERG) could be a formal kickoff to your AAPI Heritage Month celebration.
+Plus, an AAPI-focused ERG gives your AAPI employees a voice long after AAPI Heritage Month concludes.
 ERGs are employee-led business organizations that unite employees under shared experiences, common goals or celebratory events.
 For example, ADP has a business resource group (BRG) called Elevate.
 Comprising some of ADP's AAPI leaders and open to all ADP employees, Elevate hosts AAPI-focused events and activities during AAPI Heritage Month and beyond.
-Its overarching goal is to empower individuals to realize their full career potential by providing networking opportunities, cultural awareness events, leadership development and community outreach initiatives.
-Could you start or join a similar ERG or BRG?
+Its overarching goal is to empower people to realize their full career potential by providing networking opportunities, cultural awareness events, leadership development and community outreach initiatives.
+Could you start or join a similar ERG?

 5. Ask AAPI employees to share their stories

-Perhaps nothing could be more critical during AAPI Heritage Month than hearing the unique stories of AAPI employees in your workplace.
-Consider tactfully and politely asking your AAPI employees to share their work-appropriate stories on internal communication channels as a learning and relationship-building opportunity for everyone.
-Be accepting, kind and respectful if they don't want to share.
-You could also post these stories to your business's social media accounts and use this as an opportunity to highlight your AAPI employees' unique contributions to your workplace, getting the employees' permission and support first, of course.
-And don't let these incredible stories get lost in internal or external feeds.
-Could you put them into an AAPI Heritage Month print or digital scrapbook that employees can view year-round?
+Perhaps nothing could be more critical during AAPI Heritage Month than listening to the unique stories of your AAPI employees.
+Consider tactfully and politely asking your AAPI employees to share their experiences on internal communication channels as a learning and relationship-building opportunity for everyone.
+Be accepting, kind and respectful if they don't want to share, and remember not to pressure or otherize anyone.
+With their permission and support in place first, you could share their stories to your business's social media accounts and use it as an opportunity to highlight your AAPI employees' contributions.
+And don't let those incredible stories get lost in internal or external feeds.
+Could you put them into an AAPI Heritage Month scrapbook that employees can view year-round?

 Recognizing AAPI Heritage Month at work

 No matter how you recognize Asian American and Pacific Islander Heritage Month at work, remember to do it with authenticity, sensitivity, kindness and sincerity.
-AAPI communities bring unique experiences and insights to the table.
-Every AAPI workplace community and its allies, no matter the time of year, deserve a safe space to celebrate their heritage and talk about the topics that matter most to them openly and proudly.
+AAPI communities bring unique experiences and insights to the workplace.
+No matter the time of year, every AAPI workplace community and its allies deserve a safe, inclusive space to celebrate their heritage and talk about the topics that matter most to them.